Human rights in Palestine: Status of women

+Honor killings are a problem in the PA; the Hamas government has not moved to stop these killings and may have set up infrastructures which participate in them.
+According to the 2005 Annual Report of The Palestinian Human Rights Monitoring Group, 11 Palestinian women died as a result of honor killings in 2005.
+A November 2006 Human Rights Watch report, A Question of Security Violence against Palestinian Women and Girls, notes that, "a significant number of women and girls in the Occupied Palestinian Territories (OPT) are victims of violence perpetrated by family members and intimate partners.
+While there is increasing recognition of the problem and some PA officials have indicated support for a more forceful response, little action has been taken to seriously address these abuses.
+Indeed, there is some evidence the level of violence is getting worse while the remedies available to victims are being further eroded."

 Crimes against women accelerated during 2007.
 Cases of women being beaten are common in the Gaza Strip.
 Women murdered for "family honor" are seldom reported.
 Most women who are murdered are buried by members of their family in secret, and their deaths are not reported to any official body.
 The Palestinian media also refrain from reporting on this, for the sake of "family honor."

 Israeli officials say Hamas in the Gaza Strip has established hard-line Islamic courts and created the Hamas Anti-Corruption Group, which is described as a kind of "morality police" operating within Hamas' organization.
 Hamas has denied the existence of the anti-corruption group, but it was recently reported to have carried out a high-profile "honor killing" widely covered by the Palestinian media.

 In 2013, UNRWA canceled its annual marathon in Gaza after Hamas rulers prohibited women from participating in the race.

 Status of homosexuality

 Gay Palestinians are often arrested and tortured.
 According to Shaul Ganon of the Israeli-based gay rights group, Aguda, "The PA's usual excuse for persecuting gays is to label them collaborators--though I know of two cases in the last three years where people were tried explicitly for being homosexuals...It's now [since the intifada, when police increasingly began enforcing Islamic law] impossible to be an open gay in the P.A."

+Part of the problem is that gay Palestinians are blackmailed into working as informants by Israeli security services.